 Multi factor authentication

-Multi factor authentication is an additional layer of security that adds phone verification to your password.
-Some UWE web services will require multi factor authentication.
+Multi factor authentication (MFA) is an additional layer of security that helps to secure your account.

 Setting up multi factor authentication

 You should register for MFA in advance, so it is ready to use when you need it.

 You can set up MFA using one of the three options below.
 Click set up now for detailed instructions on how to set these up.

 You can use a personal mobile phone for MFA if you don’t have a UWE Bristol device.
 If you supply a phone number, it will only be used for MFA purposes, and will not be visible in the contact directory.

 |Receive notifications or codes on your iOS or Android phone by installing the Microsoft Authenticator app.||Set up now|

 |Text message||Receive codes by text message which you type into the browser when trying to log in.||Set up now|